Interiors & AV

 Taking this further, I combine a strong interior design ethic and thorough technical appraisal when considering a piece of furniture or design, it can be built in-situ or delivered and installed.
 Crucially it can be coloured and textured to suit any existing furniture, floor or wall finish.

 This enables any new piece to blend seamlessly into its environment both indoors and out.
-Further I am able to combine audio, visual and electronic systems and devices into said furniture.
+Further, combining audio, visual and electronic systems and devices into said furniture.
 The following images show various private client commissions to date:

 This unit was designed to perfectly match existing coloured cabinets in the room.
 The diamond fret work on the Antique pewter door finish was copied from the Kilim throw on the antique sofa.
 A very useful feature on this unit is the wing cupboards were easily disconnected to turn it from a corner unit to a free standing chest unit.